Admission and application

 Regarding the application procedure

-- In the first placement meeting on Monday February 20, 2023, we will rank all candidates and accept the highest ranking students (to a maximum of 40% of our total capacity).
+- In the first placement meeting on Monday February 16, 2026, we will rank all candidates and accept the highest ranking students (to about 40% of our total capacity).

-- Students which are not placed at that moment, and all new applicants that received a positive decision of the Selection Committee after the first placement meeting, will be ranked again in the second placement meeting, on Monday March 27, 2023.
-At that time we fill up the programme to a maximum of 75% of our total capacity.
+- Students which are not placed at that moment, and all new applicants that received a positive decision of the Selection Committee after the first placement meeting, will be ranked again in the second placement meeting, on Monday March 23, 2025.
+At that time we fill up the programme to about 75% of our total capacity.

-- A third batch of students will be admitted in the placement meeting on Monday April 24, 2023 filling 90% of all available places.
+- A third batch of students will be admitted in the placement meeting on Monday April 20, 2025 filling about 90% of all available places.

 - Students which are not placed by then will stay on the waiting list and can be enrolled if other students withdraw.
 We will keep you informed about this process.